Police seek motive of gunman who killed 3 at Michigan State

 “That was exactly what we were trying to achieve by releasing that picture.
 We had no idea where he was at that point,” the deputy chief said.

-McRae was on probation for 18 months until May 2021 for possessing a loaded gun in a vehicle, according to the state Corrections Department.
+In 2019, McRae was accused of illegally possessing a concealed weapon, according to the state Corrections Department, but pleaded guilty to having a loaded gun in a vehicle, a misdemeanor.
+He completed 18 months of probation.

-A large police presence was in McRae’s Lansing neighborhood overnight.
+A large police presence was in his Lansing neighborhood overnight.
 Suzanne Shook said she has lived a block away from McRae for about a year.

 “We never spoke to him,” Shook said.
 “When he would be walking or riding his bike, he was always straightforward and wouldn’t look at anybody.”

 Students, meanwhile, recalled the previous night’s terror.
 Dominik Molotky said he was learning about Cuban history around 8:15 p.m. when he and the other students heard a gunshot outside the classroom.
-He told ABC’s “Good Morning America” that a few seconds later, the gunman entered and fired three to four more rounds while the students took cover.
+He told ABC’s “Good Morning America” that a few seconds later, the gunman entered and fired three to four more rounds.

-“I was ducking and covering, and the same with the rest of the students.
-He let off four more rounds and when it went silent for about 30 seconds to a minute, two of my classmates started breaking open a window, and that took about 30 seconds to happen.
-There was glass everywhere,” Molotky said.
+“I was ducking and covering, and the same with the rest of the students,” Molotky said.

-“After that, we broke out the window and I climbed out of there, and then I booked it back to my apartment,” he said.
-He was unsure whether gunfire hit any of the students.

 Claire Papoulias, a sophomore, described on NBC’s “Today” how she and other students scrambled to escape a history class through a window after the gunman entered from a back door and began firing.

-“There was a boy in my class, and he was waiting outside the window, and he was catching people and helping people down,” she said.
 “As soon as I fell out of the window I kind of hit the ground a little.
-I just grabbed my backpack and my phone, and I remember I just ran for my life.”
+I just grabbed my backpack and my phone, and I remember I just ran for my life,” she said.

-Ryan Kunkel, 22, was attending a class in the Engineering Building when he became aware of the shooting from a university email.
-Kunkel and about 13 other students turned off the lights and acted like there “was a shooter right outside the door,” he said.

-“Nothing came out of anyone’s mouth” for over four hours, he said.